The place that time forgot. An island adventure that allows you to get close to nature while living among a welcoming island community.

-Animals and plants once migrated across the sea.
-Over the course of time they adapted themselves to Galapagos conditions and came to differ from their ancestors on the mainland.
+Galapagos is famous for its unique species of animals and plants.
+Over the course of time species that migrated across the sea adapted themselves to Galapagos conditions in unique and wonderful ways.
 Many of them are found nowhere else in the world.

 Remarkably, there are no predators on the Galapagos Islands, so the animals are fearless.
 This makes close encounters with them a daily occurrence.
 Charles Darwin recognised this in 1835 and his observations played a substantial part in his formulation of the paper Origin of the Species.
 The Galapagos have been declared a World Heritage Site by UNESCO.

 The convergence of three major oceanic currents brings an incredible mix of marine life to Galapagos.
 They offer some of the most interesting places in the world for swimming, snorkelling and scuba diving.
 Visitors can expect to swim with sea lions, turtles, penguins and sharks, walk among nests of frigate birds and blue-footed Boobies, and study both marine and land-based iguanas up close.

 The impression you get as a hosted tourist is deceptive.
 Most of the locals still live with very basic facilities and low income.
 The significant income generated from tourism does not trickle down to the majority of island residents.
 According to the 2010 census, just over half the population of Galapagos (52%) is in poverty, compared to about 60% on the Ecuadorian mainland.